 A review show

-Community health and safety is our priority, and as such, we encourage you to take the necessary and responsible precautions to protect public health.
-Please familiarize yourself with the following reputable sources, such as the Public Health Agency of Canada, your provincial medical officer or the World Health Organization, and please urge everyone in your community to do the same.
+Community health and safety is our priority, and we ask you to take the necessary and responsible precautions to protect public health and the health and safety of everyone working on your STORYHIVE project.
+Please keep up to date with and follow all provincial and public health guidelines and recommendations.
+Please familiarize yourself with the following reputable sources, such as the Public Health Agency of Canada, your provincial medical officer or the World Health Organization, and please urge everyone on your team to do the same.

 Resources for BC-based creators:

 Creative BC’s Safety Guideline and Pandemic Production Guide

 Government of Alberta’s Guidance for the Screen-based Production Industry

 BY REGISTERING TO SUBMIT A PITCH FOR A PROPOSED PROJECT FOR CONSIDERATION (KNOWN ALSO HEREIN AS A SUBMISSION), YOU HEREBY ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTAND AND AGREE TO ALL OF THE FOLLOWING TERMS AND CONDITIONS (the "Terms").

 TELUS has developed a digital funding platform called "STORYHIVE" to provide grants and distribution to local content creators, and support the creation of locally-produced programming available on TELUS Optik TV On Demand (via TELUS STORYHIVE / TELUS Community Television).